Skip to main content

 A provider cannot tell people what specific forms they need for their case.
 They cannot tell people how to fill out immigration forms, or what to put in blanks on the forms.
 These two things are giving legal advice.
 They can only fill in forms with information given by the person looking for help.

 An Immigration Service Provider charges a fee for their services.
 These fees must be clearly displayed on a sign in English and the languages in which the office provides assistance.
-The sign must also explain that the provider is not a lawyer and cannot give legal advice.
+The sign must also explain that the provider is not a lawyer Someone who represents clients in courts or who gives legal advice and cannot give legal advice.

 People should watch out for these red flags:

-• Promises to get green cards, work visas, or other benefits when a person are not eligible,
+• Promises to get green cards, work visas, or other benefits,

 • High fees, and